DuncanIdahoCT/seeed-mmwave-60ghz-presence/README.md

 ![Custom Home Assistant Device](/static/images/custom%20device.png)

-Now that the sensors are in and working I started to monitor the state changes and compare this to the original messages from the Seeed Studio Wiki example Arduino sketch:
+Now that the sensors are in and working, I started to monitor the state changes and compare this to the original messages from the Seeed Studio Wiki example Arduino sketch:

 An excerpt from the full log (commented) which can be found [here](static/logbook.txt)!